At the very least, a thriller has to actually be thrilling.

 I also had a gollywog.

-I actually dug out one of my old Commando comics the other day and, blimey, the plot was suspiciously similar to A Kill In the Morning (well, the basic set-up was: SOE agent goes to Germany to try to assassinate a top Nazi).
+I actually dug out one of my old Commando comics the other day and, blimey, the plot was suspiciously similar to A Kill In the Morning (well, the basic set-up was: SOE agent goes to Germany to assassinate a top Nazi).

 There’s about 60 pages in a Commando comic and each one has two frames, each with one or two speech bubbles and a short explanatory caption.
-So that’s an entire story told in one hundred and twenty sentences and two hundred and forty lines of dialog, half of which are variations on “Achtung Spitfire!” or “Share this one Nips!”
+So that’s an entire story told in one hundred and twenty sentences and two hundred and forty lines of dialog, half of which are variations on “Achtung Spitfire!” or “Share this one, Nips!”

 Simplistic?
 Of course they’re simplistic.
 But they work.
 Two or three pages of set-up.
 Something needs blowing up.
 We have the man for job.
 And we’re off.

 Sixty pages later, the thing that needed blowing up has been.
 There’s been a bad guy who’s got his comeuppance (usually a Nazi, but sometimes a traitor or Bad Officer) so there’s a happy ending.
 If the hero was a bit cocky, he’s been taken down a peg or two.
 If he was a coward, he’s toughened up.
 Character development.
 There’s been lots of guns, planes, tanks and fighting.
 Action.
-Obstacles have been placed in the way of the hero (and blown up usually).
+Obstacles have been placed in the hero’s way (and blown up, usually).
 It’s a story arc.

 They’re masterpieces of compressed storytelling.
 And they sell a million copies a year.

 Fact.